Omnia Shawkat: Advocacy for women's contribution to society and media

 Shawkat and Amin also advocate for women’s rights in the workplace and society at large.
 As reported by online news portal Arabnet, Shawkat was a speaker at a womenomics event in 2017 to discuss how the new generation can evolve professionally beyond the traditional workplace, blending creativity with business success, market share, and independence.

-In their 2019 article entitled "Sudanese Women at the Heart of the Revolution", Shawkat and Sudanese journalist Reem Gaafar explain the reasons, actions and vital role of Sudanese women before and during the Sudanese revolution.
-An important aspect in their analysis is the role that social media platforms have provided for the revolutionary mobilisation, where traditional media have failed.
+In their 2019 article entitled "Sudanese Women at the Heart of the Revolution", Shawkat and Sudanese journalist Reem Gaafar explained the reasons, actions and vital role of Sudanese women before and during the Sudanese revolution.
+An important aspect in their analysis is the role that social media platforms have provided for revolutionary mobilisation, where traditional media have failed.